 Some Foundation Degrees in NI require an application through UCAS.
-The equal consideration deadline is 31st January (your application is given equal consideration with all other applications, after this date it is considered if places are available).
-Belfast Met, for example, requires you to submit a UCAS application to be considered for the following Foundation Degrees:
+The equal consideration deadline is 29th January 2025 (where your application is given equal consideration with all other applications, after this date it is considered if places are available).
+Belfast Met requires you to submit a UCAS application to be considered for the following Foundation Degrees:

 - Early Childhood Studies

-- Physical Eductaion and Sport
+- Physical Education and Sport

 - Mechanical Engineering

 - Biological Sciences